-Faux calligraphy — calligraphy created with any standard writing instrument like a ballpoint pen, chalk, or marker — offers a fantastic introduction to dip pen calligraphy!
+Faux calligraphy — calligraphy created with any writing instrument like a ballpoint pen, chalk, or marker — offers a fantastic introduction to pointed pen calligraphy.
 Additionally, faux calligraphy is a beautiful lettering art form in its own right.
 In the first half of this blog post, I’ll teach you how to create this fun, accessible form of calligraphy.
 In the second half, you’ll find inspiration for using it to add beauty to everything from chalkboards to mail art!

 1. Write the Word or Phrase

-To create faux calligraphy, you’ll first want to choose your writing utensil.
-It can be anything, from a regular pen (like the Pilot G2
+To write faux calligraphy, you’ll first want to choose your writing utensil.
+It can be anything, from a regular pen (like the Pilot G2 shown below) to chalk or a crayon!
+Use it to write a word or sentence in cursive, and make sure you leave a fair amount of space between the letters.

 2. Reinforce Downstrokes

-Next, draw lines that are parallel to your downstrokes.
+Next, draw reinforcement lines that are parallel to your downstrokes.
 These new lines should hug the contours of your downstrokes.
-Note that it doesn’t matter which side of each downstroke you draw your new lines in on!
+Note that it doesn’t matter which side of each downstroke you draw your new lines in on.
+Use your best judgment to ensure consistent, pleasing spacing.

 Once you finish drawing in the downstroke reinforcements, your word will look something like the photo below.